ANU NECTAR Mentoring Program

 • Note: Online workshop participants will be asked to participate in pre-workshop activities (about 1.5hrs) before attending the workshop

-• 1.5-hour workshop for mentors; aimed at first-time mentors and those who would like to reflect on their practices (mid- May)
+• Self-paced workbook workshop for mentors, aimed at first-time mentors and those who would like to reflect on their practices

 • Mid-Program workshop for mentees (~1.5 hours, c.
 August)